 (iii) Unacceptable Academic Practice

 (v) Student Complaints Procedure

-(vi) Fitness to attend
+(vi) Fitness to Practise

-(vii) Fitness to Practise
+(vii) Support to Study

 2. Students will be directed to this Final Review Procedure upon receipt of the formal outcome in writing and will have 10 working days from the date of this formal outcome in which to submit a Final Review.
 Late Final Review applications will not normally be considered unless independent, corroborative evidence is submitted clearly explaining why the student was prevented from submitting the Final Review by the deadline.